bigbio/quantms.io/docs/tools.rst

 The absolute expression format aims to visualize absolute expression (AE) results using iBAQ values and store the AE results of each protein on each sample.

-- If you have generated project.json, you can use this parameter to add project information for DE files.
+- If you have generated project.json, you can use this parameter to add project information for AE files.
 - If you want to know more, please read :doc:`ae`.

 Example: